-- Step 1 – Your child will be given a general anaesthetic to fall asleep and a small area of their head may be shaved and a local anaesthetic is given to the part of the scalp.
+Step 1 – Your child will be given a general anesthetic to fall asleep and a small area of their head may be shaved and a local anesthetic is given to the part of the scalp.

-- Step 2 – An incision (cut) is made in their scalp and a small part of their skull (‘bone flap’) will be removed.
-Your child will not experience any pain during this as they will be under anaesthetic.
+Step 2 – An incision (cut) is made in their scalp and a small part of their skull (‘bone flap’) will be removed.
+Your child will not experience any pain during this as they will be under anesthetic.

-- Step 3 – As much as possible the tumour is safely removed and the bone flap will be replaced and the wound closed using stitches or metal clip.
+Step 3 – As much as possible the tumor is safely removed and the bone flap will be replaced and the wound closed using stitches or metal clip.

-IMPORTANT NOTE: Not all brain tumours can be operated on.
-If the tumour is too near a sensitive area of the brain, such as the brain stem which controls breathing; or the optic nerve which is responsible for sight.
-Brain tumour surgery is not performed on the tumour which is low grade or grows slowly which is not likely to spread and it may cause minor or controllable symptoms and trying to remove the tumour can cause more harm than not operating.
+IMPORTANT NOTE: Not all brain tumors can be operated on.
+If the tumor is too near a sensitive area of the brain, such as the brain stem which controls breathing; or the optic nerve which is responsible for sight.
+Brain tumor surgery is not performed on the tumor which is low grade or grows slowly which is not likely to spread and it may cause minor or controllable symptoms and trying to remove the tumor can cause more harm than not operating.
 In such cases, your child will be actively monitored which is sometimes called ‘watch and wait’.